sanghung4/SonarCloudTestRepo/README.md

-# Notifications Service
+# Account Management Service

-This API handles storing and delivering notifiations.
+This API manages account via Okta.

 ### Building

 Use maven to build an image: `./mvnw spring-boot:build-image`.

-### Running

-Use maven to run the project: `./mvnw spring-boot:run`.
+Run image with: `docker-compose up`.

 For further details on running this application locally, see the [Development On-boarding](https://reeceusa.atlassian.net/wiki/spaces/ECOMM/pages/195919873/Development+On-boarding+Checklist) document.

-Updated sonar config
+# Populate Local DB
+## Legacy Accounts
+You will need a CSV file containing columns `first_name`, `last_name`, `email`, and `erp_account_id` as columns.

+To import this data, connect to your local database using psql on the command line and run the following command

+`\copy legacy_users(first_name, last_name, email, erp_account_id) from '/Users/seth/Projects/reece/documentation/InsiteProdAccounts.csv' with DELIMITER ',' CSV HEADER;`